 There are people that enjoy working by themselves, and there are others that thrive in working with others.

 If you haven’t caught on already, that’s the difference between introverted and extroverted type personalities.
-It can be difficult to find a balance between the two types as workplace is primarily a social space - especially in the restaurant INDUSTRY.
+It can be difficult to find a balance between the two types as workplace is primarily a social space.

 However, it is up to the manager, or the person in change, to understand that different individuals have different modes of socializing.
 Here are two crucial tips on how to manage introvert and extrovert restaurant employees:

 There is an unfair stigma around the personality of an introverted individual and it's untrue!
 Introverted does not mean shy, rather they just don’t react to social rewards or situations the same as extroverts do.
 Being an introvert doesn’t mean the individual is any less capable of doing things an extrovert can.
 It also doesn’t mean that they don’t enjoy interacting with others, or have a lack self-esteem.
 They just simply find pleasure in other things.
 Learn what introverts are all about and how you can better manage them.

 Observe what kind of individuals you have on your team.
 Take note on those who enjoy having short conversations with multiple guests, or a long one with a few.
 Look at employees who create lasting impressions on guests with their conversation or with their service.
 In the restaurant industry, extroverts often thrive in dealing with and serving large parties.
 Introverts are more likely to excel behind the bar, or with individual parties.
 How often have you had a quiet server receive the kindest compliments, and how often do sociable servers are praised for their friendliness?
 It is crucial to understand that different individuals excel in different roles and situations.